Crips and Bloods: Made in America: Drug trade

 After the introduction of crack cocaine, even African-American families were torn apart; family institutions also became dysfunctional.
 There were no male role models in the family.
 Seventy percent of black children were born to single mothers.
 Twenty eight percent of all black men would be incarcerated in their lifetime.
 The disproportionate number of black men in prison made the possibility of a male figure in an African-American family even less likely.

+Reception

+The film was a nominee for the award for Outstanding Documentary (Theatrical or Television) at the NAACP Image Awards and the Best Documentary at the Emmys.